balanced/httpproxy/README.md

 ingress_handler
 ---------------

-`ingress_handler` method is called to handle incoming requests if provided.
+`ingress_handler` method will be called to handle incoming requests and return outgoing requests if provided.
 Passed arguments are

  - `uri` - Target URI in the request
  - `method` - HTTP method, e.g. `GET`, `POST` and etc.